Hamzanama: 1881–1905 Kishore Dastan-e Amir Hamza

 The final arrangement of the cycle was into eight daftars or sections.
-The first four daftars – the two-volume Naushervan nama (The Book of Naushervan); the one-volume Kochak bakhtar (The Lesser West); the one-volume Bala bakhtar (The Upper West); and the two-volume Iraj nama (The Book of Iraj) – were closer to the Persian romance, and were linked more directly to Hamza's own adventures, especially those of the earlier part of his life.
-Then came the fifth daftar, the Tilism-e hoshruba itself, begun by Jah (four volumes) and completed by Qamar (three volumes).
+The first four daftars—the two-volume Naushervan-nama (The Book of Naushervan); the one-volume Kochak Bakhtar (The Lesser West); the one-volume Bala bakhtar (The Upper West); and the two-volume Iraj-nama (The Book of Iraj)—were closer to the Persian romance, and were linked more directly to Hamza's own adventures, especially those of the earlier part of his life.
+Then came the fifth daftar, the Tilism-e Hoshruba itself, begun by Jah (four volumes) and completed by Qamar (three volumes).
 The remaining three daftars, though they make up the bulk of the cycle in quantity, emphasize the adventures of Hamza's sons and grandsons, and are generally of less literary excellence.
 Though no library in the world has a full set of the forty-six volumes, a microfilm set at the Center for Research Libraries in Chicago is on the verge of completion.

-This immense cycle claims itself as a translation of a (mythical) Persian original written by Faizi, one of the great literary figures of Akbar's court; this claim is made repeatedly on frontispieces, and here and there within the text.
-Like this purported Persian original, the Urdu version thus contains exactly eight daftars - even though as the Urdu cycle grew, the eighth daftar had to become longer and longer until it contained twenty-seven volumes.
+This immense cycle claims to be a translation of a (mythical) Persian original written by Faizi, one of the great literary figures of Akbar's court; this claim is made repeatedly on frontispieces, and here and there within the text.
+Like this purported Persian original, the Urdu version thus contains exactly eight daftars—even though, as the Urdu cycle grew, the eighth daftar had to become longer and longer until it comprised twenty-seven volumes.

 This astonishing treasure-house of romance, which at its best contains some of the finest narrative prose ever written in Urdu, is considered the delight of its age; many of its volumes were reprinted again and again, well into the twentieth century.
 Although towards the end of the nineteenth century dastans had reached an extraordinary peak of popularity, the fate of dastan literature was sealed by the first quarter of the twentieth century.
 By the time of the great dastan-narrator Mir Baqir Ali's death in 1928, dastan volumes were being rejected by the educated elite in favor of Urdu and Hindi novels—many of which were in fact very dastan-like.

+Indonesian versions

+The Hikayat Amir Hamzah is the classical Malay version translated directly from the Persian originally written on traditional paper in old Jawi script.
+Versions are also found in other languages of Indonesia, including Javanese (Serat Menak), Sundanese (Amir Hamjah), Bugis, Balinese and Acehnese.